Plan your Cataract Surgery in India with Indian Healthguru Consultants

 Skilled surgeons: Indian Healthguru has network of the best surgeons and hospitals, providing supreme healthcare in India.

-Budget-friendly: The expenses incurred in the entire travel are nearly 30% of that in most Western countries.
+Budget-friendly: What is the average cost of cataract surgery in India?
+The expenses incurred in the entire travel for cataract surgery in India are nearly 30% of that in most Western countries.

 Professionalism: We maintain highest ethics in providing the treatments and the procedures are followed with transparency.